section-engineering-education/engineering-education/articles/agora-express-token-server/index.md

 We'll get the channel ID and the user role from the request.

-We'll generate a random user ID and set the expiration time of the token in the server.
+We'll generate a random user ID and set the expiration time for the token in the server.

 > Make sure the user ID you generate here is the same as the optional UID you pass to the SDK in the front-end while joining the channel.